-T The name of the top corporate First Security Islami Bank Limited (FSIBL) a) entity in the group to which this guidelines applies b ) An outline of differences in the The Financial Statement of the bank includes the basis of consolidation for financial statements of (i) First Security Islami Bank accounting and regulatory Limited and (ii) First Security Islami Capital & purposes, with a brief description Investment Limited. of the entities1 within the group (a) that are fully consolidated; (b) A brief description of the Bank and its subsidiary is that are given a deduction given below: treatment; and (c) that are neither consolidated nor deducted (e.g. First Security Islami Bank Limited where the investment is risk- The First Security Islami Bank Limited (FSIBL)' was weighted). incorporated in Bangladesh on 29 th August 1999 as a banking company under Companies Act 1994 to carry on banking business.
+Einst Converter Islami Donk Limited (ECIDI) The name of the top corporate First Security Islami Bank Limited (FSIBL) a) entity in the group to which this guidelines applies b) An outline of differences in the The Financial Statement of the bank includes the , basis of consolidation for financial statements of (i) First Security Islami Bank accounting and regulatory Limited and (ii) First Security Islami Capital & purposes, with a brief description Investment Limited. of the entities1 within the group nivestment Emitted. (a) that are fully consolidated; (b) A brief description of the Bank and its subsidiary is that are given a deduction given below: given below. treatment; and (c) that are neither consolidated nor deducted (e.g. First Security Islami Bank Limited where the investment is risk- The First Security Islami Bank Limited (FSIBL)' was weighted). incorporated in Bangladesh on 29th August 1999 as a banking company under Companies Act 1994 to carry on banking business.
 It obtained permission from Bangladesh Bank on 22 September 1999 to commence its business.
 The Bank went for public issue on 20 th July 2008.
 The Bank converted its banking operation into Islamic Banking based on Islamic Shari'ah from traditional banking operation on 01 st January 2009 after obtaining approval from honorable High Court, Ministry of Finance and Bangladesh Bank.
-Presently the Bank is operating its business through head office having 117 branches including 05 (Five) Agri branches, 55 (Fifty Five) ATM booths (Own) and 2369 employees all over Bangladesh.
+Presently the Bank is operating its business through head office having 137 branches including 05 (Five) Agri branches, 80 (Eighty) ATM booths (Own) and 2673 employees all over Bangladesh.
 The Bank is listed with both the Stock Exchanges of the country, i.e. Dhaka Stock Exchange Limited (DSE) and Chittagong Stock Exchange Limited (CSE).
-The principal activities of the bank are all kinds of commercial banking services to its customers through its branches following the provisions of the Bank Companies Act 1991, Bangladesh Bank's Directives and the principles of the Islamic Shari'ah.
-1
+The principal activities of the bank are all kinds of commercial banking services to its customers through its branches following the provisions of the Bank Companies Act 1991, Bangladesh Bank's Directives and the principles of the Islamic Shariah.
+PP of one issuine shurrain

 First Security Islami Capital & Investment Limited.

-First Security Islami Capital & Investment Limited a private company limited by shares has been formed and registered under the Companies Act, 1994 with the Registrar of Joint Stock Companies, Dhaka vide certificate of incorporation No. C- 88567/10 dated 02nd December 2010.
+First Security Islami Capital & Investment Limited a private company limited by shares has been formed and registered under the Companies Act, 1994 with the Registrar of Joint Stock Companies, Dhaka vide certificate of incorporation No. C- 88567/10 dated 02 nd December 2010.
 The Securities and Exchange Commission vide its certificate No. MB-65/2011 dated 27 March 2011 has accorded approval to the bank for a full fledged Merchant Banking operation under the Securities and Exchange Commission Act, 1993.
 The First Security Islami Bank Limited holds 51% shares and 49% shares are held by other individuals.
 The company's reporting period is January To December.
-The main objective of the company is carry on business of stock broker/dealers in relation to shares and securities dealings and other services as mentioned in the Memorandum and Articles of Association of the Company.
+The main objective of the company is carry on business of stock broker/dealers in relation to shares and securities dealings and other services as mentioned in the Memorandum and Articles of Association of the Company. c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group Not applicable.

-c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group d) The aggregate amount of capital deficiencies\2 in all subsidiaries not included in the consolidation that are deducted and the name(s) of such subsidiaries.
+d) The aggregate amount of capital deficiencies2 in There is no deficiency of the Capital in all subsidiaries not included in the consolidation any Subsidiary. that are deducted and the name(s) of such subsidiaries.